 The CVRD is collaborating with the CV Ending Homelessness Coalition around an application to the Housing Accelerator Fund.

 The CVRD supports the “hamlet” project and is happy to collaborate with them in looking at the Housing Accelerator Funding.

+Daniel mentioned that the Provincial focus for funding and locating Affordable Housing is in areas that are Affordable to live.
+In particular those with land near public transit, access to support services, etc. Hornby is not an affordable place to live, so this is challenging.

 Co-housing option – see attached